jaden-yejun-lee/BruinWalk/README.md

   - Right Arrow: Move right

 ## Instructions for running locally
-- for Mac OS, type the following command in the terminal: ./host.command.
+- For Mac OS, type the following command in the terminal: ./host.command.
 Make sure your python version matches that of the version written in host.command, e.g. "python" or "python3".
-- for Windows, use Webstorm to run index.html.
+- For Windows, use Webstorm to run index.html.